Top 10 Good Jobs Needing No Experience

 Other jobs in this list may not require previous experience, but do require post-secondary education and a certificate or a diploma.

 The advanced education may be a barrier to employment for those that cannot afford it, but training dollars may be available locally through Workforce Investment Offices in each county.

 Cities With the Largest Job Listings

 What Do the People Percentages Look Like?

-Top 10 Fast Growing Jobs by Percentage Increase To 2016
+Top 10 Fast Growing Jobs by Number of Jobs

-- Network Systems & Data Communications Analysts 53% increase Bachelor’s Degree
+- Network Systems & Data Communications Analysts: 53% increase; requires at least a Bachelor’s Degree

-- Personal Aides & Home Care Aides 51% Short OJT
+- Personal Aides & Home Care Aides 51% increase; Short OJT

-- Substance Abuse And Behavioral Disorder Counselors 34% Bachelor's Degree
+- Substance Abuse And Behavioral Disorder Counselors 34%; requires at least a Bachelor's Degree

 Aging and Finding a Job